 FitDesk 2.0 specs, taking a spin

-The FitDesk 2.0 has been lauded most for its stability: More than 1,700 reviewers left it a 4.1-average rating.
+The FitDesk 2.0 has been lauded most for its stability: More than 1,700 reviewers left it a 4.2-star average rating on Amazon.
 The non-slip sliding desk is 16 inches high x 19 inches deep, which fits my 13-inch MacBook Air with space on either side.
 It includes a sliding drawer underneath, where I keep my headphones and phone, and what FitDesk calls a "massage bar" for resting my forearms while typing.
 An optional Extension Kit, which I don’t use, offers space for larger laptops or a notebook.

 - The resistance is controlled by a knob underneath the desk.
 I’m typically riding at a two — out of the possible eight resistance levels — so I don’t have to think too hard about pushing the pedals.